In conversation with Audley’s founder, Craig Burkinshaw

 In 'As I Walked Out One Midsummer Morning' Laurie Lee narrates his incredible journey on foot from his childhood home in the English Cotswolds, first to London and then from Vigo in Northern Spain to the shores of the Mediterranean.
 This is in the 1930s and Spain is a largely feudal society on the brink of civil war.
 I think it's my favorite book.

-To get into the mindset of a country, I always pack a good book set in the place that I'm travelling to.
+To get into the mindset of a country, I always pack a good book set in the place that I'm traveling to.

 12. What has been the most unexpected highlight you've had exploring?